infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-size: 120-default
 ```

-## Variable Color
+## Color variables

-If you have attributes that represent color used from the global variable you can output the CSS variable for color directly.
+If you have an attribute that represent colors from global variables, you can output the CSS variable for color directly.

 **Manifest:**
 ```json